Skip to page content

 Curriculum

-You fulfill 52 hours of coursework to meet this program’s requirements, which includes a core, a specialization, an internship, research methods, and a dissertation.
+You complete a minimum of 61 hours of coursework to meet this program’s requirements, which includes a core, a specialization, an internship, research methods, and a dissertation.
 Both cores require the following:

-• 12 (minimum) hours of research methodology courses
+• 15 to 18 hours of research methodology courses (both qualitative and quantitative)

 Download a Program of Study (PDF)